 Another pair of sunglasses for pilots that were originally designed for the U.S military and meet stringent standards are these Aviator Sunglasses from Randolph Engineering.

 Also made in the USA, compared to the American Optical Original the most immediate difference is the nicer case and inclusion of accessories.
-The Randolph Aviator case is made from leather, comes with a cleaning cloth, extra screws and nosepads.
-Besides this they are also said to have smoother arm movement, and softer, more comfortable nosepads.
-Ultraviolet protection of both are very high.
+The Randolph Aviator case is made from leather, comes with a cleaning cloth, extra screws, and nosepads.
+Besides this, they also have smoother arm movement, and softer, more comfortable nosepads.
+Ultraviolet protection of both is very high.

 Randolph Concorde Aviator